Hacking Your Product Leader Career

 - They s are candid and caring.
 Like Irv Grousbeck, my mentors share critical feedback with me because they care about me and my long-term career success.
 But candor without caring, or vice-versa, isn’t sufficient.
 You need both.

 The most common question I get about building a board is, “How do I connect with mentors?”
 Here’s what I’ve learned:

 - Don’t ask them to be your mentor.
-You need to nurture the relationship until at some point, they simply become one.
+You need to nurture the relationship until, at some point, they become your mentor.

 - You don’t get what you don’t ask for.
 Dare to reach out to people who inspire you via LinkedIn and other resources.
 One out of ten times, you’ll get a “yes.”

 - Strengthen weak links.
 Mentors can be school alumni, folks who share your interests, or leaders from past companies.
 Over time, figure out ways to get to know them better to develop a more meaningful connection.

 - Figure out how you can help them.
 I have had mentors who wanted to understand better the companies that I have worked for or were interested in domain expertise that I have.
 Some of my mentors have even asked me for help finding internships and jobs for their kids.

 - Be clear and realistic about what you seek.
 In the last couple of years, I have targeted professional speakers, asking them how they got keynote gigs or whether they believe writing a book is helpful.
 Don’t bother with vague questions like, “Know any good jobs for me in SF?”

 - Do your research.
 If a person has written a book, read it.
 If they’ve produced podcasts, listen to them.
 These are opportunities to give them feedback — a simple way to begin a mutually beneficial relationship.

 - Be both patient and persistent.
 The people you seek as mentors are busy.
 Keep your emails crisp, and if you get a response, follow up quickly.